-Goldman Sachs has a comprehensive firm-wide vendor management policy and program, which provides a risk-based framework designed to manage vendor risk.
-We do not tolerate slavery, forced labor, child labor or human trafficking in any form and will not knowingly work with vendors who engage in these practices.
-We screen all vendors against an extensive set of media, government and regulatory sources in order to identify potentially adverse information, including human rights-related information, both during the on-boarding process and on an ongoing basis.
-At a minimum, we expect our vendors and their supply chain to fully comply with all applicable laws and regulations in the conduct of their business, including in relation to slavery, forced labor, child labor and human trafficking.
+Risk management: Goldman Sachs has a comprehensive Firmwide Policy on Vendor Management and Program that provides a risk-based framework for managing third party relationships consistent with regulatory guidance.
+We do not tolerate modern slavery, forced labor, child labor or human trafficking in any form and will not knowingly work with vendors who engage in these practices.
+At a minimum, we expect our vendors and their supply chain to fully comply with all applicable laws and regulations in the conduct of their businesses, including in relation to modern slavery, forced labor, child labor and human trafficking.
 In addition, we expect our vendors to meet appropriate standards related to labor practices, wages and workplace safety.

-Our Vendor Code of Conduct (the "Code") describes the expectations we have of our vendors to conduct business responsibly, including with respect to compliance with the requirements of applicable slavery, forced labor, child labor and human trafficking laws.
+Our Vendor Code of Conduct (the "Code") describes the expectations we have of our vendors to conduct business responsibly, including with respect to compliance with the requirements of applicable modern slavery, forced labor, child labor and human trafficking laws.
 It also addresses the following areas: ethical business practices, environmental stewardship, management systems and governance, and vendor diversity and inclusion.
 All vendors engaged in providing products and services to Goldman Sachs are expected to act in accordance with the Code, including by aligning their guidelines, policies and practices with the Code and by communicating and enforcing the Code provisions throughout their organizations and supply chains.
-Over the last year, we have continued to review and escalate, as appropriate, a number of instances of vendors potentially failing to meet the requirements of the Code relating to human trafficking and slavery.
+Over the last year, we have continued to review and escalate, as appropriate, a number of instances of vendors potentially failing to meet the requirements of the Code relating to modern slavery and human trafficking.
 A violation of the requirements of the Code by a vendor may lead to review or, in circumstances where following engagement with the relevant vendor such violation is not remedied in a timely and sensitive manner, termination of our relationship.

 The Code, which is available on our website in ten languages, applies and has been sent to all vendors in our supply chain globally.
-In 2020, the Code was updated to include new language around respect, inclusion and non-discrimination.
-We expect our vendors to maintain a workplace free of discrimination, harassment, victimization and any other form of inappropriate behavior or abuse.
+All vendors are required to acknowledge the Code during onboarding.